 For details on our document scanning service, click here.

 Jean with her grandchildren and great-grandkids.
 Our consultant Kate is on the left, behind the baby in light blue!

-Although we got to digitize parts of Jean’s later years, most of these newer items are loose color photos and more contemporary photo albums.
+Although we got to digitize parts of Jean’s later years, most of these newer digitized photos were loose color photos and more contemporary photo albums.
 But she raised four children who went on to work in the U.S. Congress, launch businesses, and more.
 Her grandchildren still have their whole lives ahead of them.

 Digitizing projects like this one are what we’re all about – all of Jean’s vintage scrapbooks, musings, and photos are now digital and accessible for the whole family to share and enjoy.
 The first step in that journey was to preserve these memories for good.
 Shouldn’t you do the same?